bfeinsilver/ginseng/README.md

 software, Luigi.
 GINSENG starts by searching the NCBI Nucleotide database for genetic sequences based on a user-defined query.
 A Taxonomy ID maps each sequence to the scientific name of a species.
-The scientific names are then used to perform a fuzzy search against the Global Biodiversity Information Facility (GBIF) Checklist Bank resolving any synonyms and returning a list of Species Keys.
+The scientific names are then used to perform a fuzzy search against the Global Biodiversity Information Facility (GBIF) Checklist Bank resolving any synonyms, varities and subspecies and returning a list of Species Keys.
 The Species Keys are then posted to the GBIF Occurrence Store from which a set of georeferenced occurrences is downloaded.
 Next, the occurrences are classified using a global raster map of seven bioclimatic belts in mountains developed by the U.S. Geological Survey (USGS) and Körner et al. (2011).

 ![K2 Raster Map](https://github.com/bfeinsilver/ginseng/blob/master/map-large.png)

-Finally, the classified occurrences are grouped, aggregated and linked back to their corresponding sequences according to the following relationships:
+Finally, the classified occurrences are grouped, aggregated (based on their mode) and linked back to their corresponding sequences according to a set of relationships defined below:

 ![Relationship Diagram](https://github.com/bfeinsilver/ginseng/blob/master/relationship-diagram.png)